freealise/freealise/plots/readme.md

 - grown-up Pippi's pirate ship crashes on the shore of Antarctica

-- teenager obeys parents advice and repeatedly gets in trouble (comedy)
+- teenager obeys parents advice and repeatedly gets in trouble (comedy) - 'Loserville College of Trial and Error' ?

 - Mary Poppins is a Jew in disguise